googleapis/google-cloud-cpp/google/cloud/trace/README.md

-# Stackdriver Trace API C++ Client Library
+# Cloud Trace API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Stackdriver Trace API][cloud-service-docs], a service to send application trace data to Stackdriver Trace for viewing.
+This directory contains an idiomatic C++ client library for the [Cloud Trace API][cloud-service-docs], a service to send application trace data to Cloud Trace for viewing.
 This library is used to interact with the Trace API directly.
-If you are looking to instrument your application for Stackdriver Trace, we recommend using [OpenTelemetry](https://opentelemetry.io) or a similar framework.
+If you are looking to instrument your application for Cloud Trace, we recommend using [OpenTelemetry](https://opentelemetry.io) or a similar framework.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow